pdimens/harpy/blog/linked_read_data.md

 Linked-read data is sequence data as you would expect it, encoded in a FASTQ file.
 The first processing step of linked-read data is demultiplexing to split the raw Illumina-generated batch FASTQ file into samples (if multisample) and identify/validate the linked-read barcode on every sequence.
-For 10X data, the barcode would _stay_ inline with the sequence (to make it LongRanger compatible), but for other varieties (haplotagging, stFLR, etc.) you would also remove the barcode from the sequence and preserve it using the `BX:Z` tag in the sequence headers.
+For 10X data, the barcode would _stay_ inline with the sequence (to make it LongRanger compatible), but for other varieties (haplotagging, stLFR, etc.) you would also remove the barcode from the sequence and preserve it using the `BX:Z` tag in the sequence headers.
 The demultiplexing process is generally similar between non-10X linked-read technologies: a nucleotide barcode gets identified and moved from the sequence to the read header under the `BX:Z` tag.
 The diagram below preserves the nucleotide barcode under the `OX:Z` tag and recodes